basavasagarkp/basavasagarkp.github.io/_posts/2024-07-10-train_ebms.md

 \nabla_{\mathbf{x}} \log p_\theta(\mathbf{x})=-\nabla_{\mathbf{x}} E_{\boldsymbol{\theta}}(\mathbf{x})-\underbrace{\nabla_{\mathbf{x}} \log Z_\theta}_{=0}=-\nabla_{\mathbf{x}} E_\theta(\mathbf{x}) .
 $$
 </div>
-This simple relationship allows us to work directly with the energy function E(x) without worrying about the intractable normalization constant that often complicates MCMC-based training.
+This simple relationship allows us to work directly with the energy function $E(x)$ without worrying about the intractable normalization constant that often complicates MCMC-based training.

 **Fisher Divergence**: To train our EBM using score matching, we need a way to measure how well our model's score function matches that of the true data distribution.
 This is where the Fisher divergence comes into play.
 The Fisher divergence between two distributions p and q is defined as: